shisheng-1/msgraph-sdk-android/docs/additional_data.md

 This syntax supports all null, object, array, and primitive JSON structures.

 ### Setting properties to `null`
-To support PATCH operations involving `null` values, specify the property name you wish to make nullify:
+To support PATCH operations involving `null` values, specify the property name you wish to nullify:

 ```java
 vehicle